Mark Tennis: Editor/Publisher

 Flores began collaborating with Cal-Hi Sports in the 1990’s while still a student at UC Santa Barbara, where he earned his bachelor’s degree in Communications after graduating from Van Nuys High School.
 Considered one of the state’s foremost authorities on the history of its high school sports, Flores co-authored the seventh edition of the 352-page CalHiSports.com State Record Book & Almanac with Cal-Hi Sports co-founder Mark Tennis in 2009.

 Ronnie has been quoted in numerous publications such as the Los Angeles Times and has appeared on radio sports talk shows to discuss high school football and basketball.
 He’s the only scout/prep journalist to serve on the prestigious Long Beach Press-Telegram’s Best of the West panel for both football and boys’ basketball.
-He’s also served on the selection committees for the Gatorade Athlete of the Year program, the John Wooden Award for high school basketball players and as player personnel director for the Under Armour Elite 24.
+He’s also served on the selection committees for the Gatorade Athlete of the Year program, the John Wooden Award for high school basketball players and as a player personnel director for events such as the Ballislife All-American Game and the Under Armour Elite 24.

 Harold Abend: Associate Editor-Girls Sports/Marketing